DeepBrainChain/DBC-Wiki/docs/en/install-and-update-dbc/install-dbc-compute-node.md

 ```

-## (四) After confirming that the graphics card of the machine is occupied by vfio-pci, start the libvirtd service and set the boot to start automatically
+##  After confirming that the graphics card of the machine is occupied by vfio-pci, start the libvirtd service and set the boot to start automatically

 ### 1. Turn on the virt tcp monitoring service: